-Lloyd's Barbeque Company was founded in 1978.
+Lloyd’s Barbeque Company was founded in 1978.
 In its beginning stages, the company produced strictly pre-cooked barbequed ribs.
-With increasing popularity, the slowly cooked, vacuum packed product made it to grocery stores around the country.
-The company broadened its retail base in 1996 by introducing a line of fully cooked shredded pork, chicken, and beef in Lloyd 's signature barbeque sauces packed in re-sealable buckets.
-Lloyds Barbeque Company was acquired by Hormel Foods Corporation in 2005 and continues to make products that customers love.
+With increasing popularity, the slowly cooked, vacuum-packed product made it to grocery stores around the country.
+The company broadened its retail base in 1996 by introducing a line of fully cooked shredded pork, chicken, and beef in Lloyd’s signature barbeque sauces packed in resealable buckets.
+Lloyd’s Barbeque Company was acquired by Hormel Foods Corporation in 2005.

 University of Minnesota Duluth